The halogens header image

 Reactions of the halogens with hydrogen gas

-Perhaps one of the best reactions to show the reactivity trends in the halogens is the reaction with hydrogen gas.
-All the halogens react with hydrogen to form hydrogen halide vapours:
+Perhaps one of the best reactions to show the reactivity trends in the halogens is in their reaction with hydrogen gas.
+All the halogens react with hydrogen to form hydrogen halide vapours, as shown in the equation below:

 H2(g) + X2(g) → 2HX(g) where x= F, Cl, Br, I